-Landfill gas is currently captured from all landfill cells and burned using an enclosed gas flare on site.
-At the Facility, 90 extraction wells are drilled into the trash, and 6 horizontal trenches are installed to collect the landfill gas.
-The collection system is networked together by a series of pipes that conveys the gas to a flare, where it is destroyed by burning.
-While this prevents air pollution and odors, it does not use the energy potential of the landfill gas in any beneficial way.
+Landfill gas is currently captured from all landfill cells and conveyed to the landfill gas to electricity (LFGE) plant located within the MLFRRF Facility.
+The County completed the LFGE project in July 2012 to use landfill gas beneficially as a fuel source for generating electricity.
+At the Facility, 126 extraction wells are drilled into the trash, and 11 horizontal trenches are installed to collect the landfill gas.
+The landfill gas collection system is networked together by a series of pipes that conveys the gas to the LFGE.

 Landfill Gas Monitoring